Warmth and kindness to bring dignity in care

 The meaning of home varies from person to person, but it’s striking how often the term ‘homely’ is used to describe what’s good about services that are built around people and are based on what they want.
 ‘Home’, of course, suggests comfort, safety, human company and warmth -it makes you think of human-sized rooms and domestic furnishings.
 However, it also means the flexible routines and freedoms of ordinary life.

-The messages from the SCIE video make it clear how important listening is to keeping people safe, and how older people can be supported to look out for each other.
+The messages from the SCIE video make it clear how important it is for someone to feel at home.

 Practice example: HealthwatchOpen